-Applicable percentage ownership is based on 34,881,010 shares of Common Stock outstanding as of March 30, 2018.
-In computing the number of shares of Common Stock beneficially owned by a person and the percentage ownership of that person, we deemed outstanding shares of Common Stock subject to stock options held by that person that are currently exercisable or exercisable within 60 days of March 30, 2018, and Common Stock issuable upon the vesting of RSUs within 60 days of March 30, 2018 to be outstanding (not taking into account the withholding of shares of common stock to cover applicable taxes).
+Applicable percentage ownership is based on 35,200,928 shares of Common Stock outstanding as of March 29, 2019.
+In computing the number of shares of Common Stock beneficially owned by a person and the percentage ownership of that person, we deemed outstanding shares of Common Stock subject to stock options held by that person that are currently exercisable or exercisable within 60 days of March 29, 2019, and Common Stock issuable upon the vesting of RSUs within 60 days of March 29, 2019 to be outstanding (not taking into account the withholding of shares of Common Stock to cover applicable taxes).
+Further, the number of shares of Common Stock beneficially owned by a person and the percentage ownership of that person reflect the Special Dividend Adjustment with respect to (i) stock options held by that person that are currently exercisable or exercisable within 60 days of March 29, 2019, and (ii) Common Stock issuable upon the vesting of RSUs within 60 days of March 29, 2019.
+For more information regarding the Special Dividend Adjustment, see "Compensation Discussion and Analysis - Section 3 - Elements of 2018 Compensation - Special Dividend Adjustment" elsewhere in this Proxy Statement.
 We did not deem options outstanding, however, for purpose of computing the percentage ownership of any other person.